openshift/kube-compare/docs/reference-config-guide-v2.md

 ## Catch all templates

-It is possible to create catch all templates to manifests not corrilated by others.
+It is possible to create catch all templates to manifests not correlated by others.
-This is becuase the more specific templates are prefered of less specific ones.
+This is because the more specific templates are preferred over less specific ones.
-So by adding wildcards of the corrilated fields such as name or namespace, you can have templates that will match manifests not caught more specific templates.
+So by adding wildcards of the correlated fields such as name or namespace, you can have templates that will match manifests not caught by more specific templates.
 In our test data we have an example of using [`MachineConfigs`](../pkg/compare/testdata/MachineConfigsCatchAll/reference/)